kakitone/finishingTool/README.md

 ## Remarks ##
 1. After passing through the finishingTool, it is advised to use a polishing tool(e.g. Quiver) to polish the improved contigs( i.e. improved3.fasta )
 2. If you have problem running scipy.weave, try to remove ~/.python27_compiled
-3. There is an experimental improvement based on repeat phasing and the further improved file is improved4.fasta.
-An illustration of that part is given in Fig. 7 of http://arxiv.org/abs/1402.6971 .
-To experiment with that, first run finisherSC.py as before.
-After that, you can issue the following command:

-	python experimental/newPhasing.py destinedFolder mummerPath